andrewrk/node-s3-client/README.md

  * `getS3Params` - optional function which will be called for every file that needs to be uploaded.
 See below.
  * `followSymlinks` - defaults to `false`
+ * `guessMimeType` - this will be over-written if you specify a s3Params.ContentType with the getS3Params function listed below. default true
  * `s3Params`
    - `Prefix` (required)
    - `Bucket` (required)